WHY NEW BELIEFS IN AN OLD ENVIRONMENT FAIL AND WHAT IS COGNITIVE DISSONANCE?

 Cognitive dissonance often shows up as, “I’ll be different this time.”

-A new environment interrupts that fantasy and grounds the person in reality: change requires the scaffolding of actually doing something different.
+A new environment interrupts that fantasy and grounds the person in reality: change requires the scaffolding of actually doing something different, not wishing away the bad parts of you that you identify.
+This fact of living in recovery is so important to understand so let this one sit for a minute.

-Sober Living creates a bridge on which you can ask questions and explore with others similar thoughts and feelings because you're not busy falling off a cliff.
-If
+Sober Living creates a bridge on which you can ask questions and explore with others.

 The simplest way to say it is:

-You can’t build a new life in the same environment that broke the old one.
+You can’t build a new life in the same environment that built the old one.
 Sober living reduces cognitive dissonance by making the external world match the internal work someone is trying to do.
 I didn't make that up, Albert Einstein said it best, "you can't use the brain that created the problem in the first place to fix it."
+Substitute the word "brain" for "environment".
+Read the studies.
+Ask yourself, why would the environment be an instrument of change?
+Now you know.

 Comments